 Easier than trusting myself and nurture my intention to keep the practice.

-The consequence is that I do something else and enter in a behavioural spiral that makes me abandon the present and future practices.
+The consequence is that I do something else and enter in a behavioral spiral that makes me abandon the present and future practices.

-This behavioural spiral can be nurtured with the judgement of the practice’s quality and the attachment to comparisons with others, with the side effect that the boredom gets nurtured by decreasing your self esteem.
+This behavioral spiral can be nurtured with the judgment of the practice’s quality and the attachment to comparisons with others, with the side effect that the boredom gets nurtured by decreasing your self-esteem.

 This attitude nurtures also the speed of automatic actions and ensures a certain distance between your head, your heart and your gut.

 It will keep us away from the core of the practice.

 Away from our intention.